 Bess Nielsen and Jan Machenhauer founded Epice in 1999 and they have a built a huge global following.
 With uniquely beautiful prints, these Spring scarves will suit all ages & are the perfect versatile accessory.

 And last but not least we have the incredibly talented Sabina Savage.
 Sabina only launched her label in 2013 and is already achieving notable success being stocked in luxury boutiques around the globe.
 I think her designs (which are all hand drawn) are truly stunning and completely different from anything else I have seen.
 The quality of Sabina’s hand finished silk scarves is exceptional – designed in the UK and printed in Como, Italy.
-Take a look at my previous journal posting on how to wear silk scarves HERE, which shows a couple of her designs on our model.
 Her spring summer 15 collection is inspired by traditional Japanese drawings and illustration – there’s no doubt that her unique silk scarves are truly works of art!